Parliaments have a role in scrutinising the work of the government, particularly through Select Committees.

 CPA UK will deliver the second series in the CAPAC regional workshop series in Kuala Lumpur, Malaysia from 1-3 August 2019.

-The workshop was attended by Chairs, Members and Clerks from Asian Commonwealth Public Accounts Committees.
+The workshop will be attended by Chairs, Members and Clerks from Asian Commonwealth Public Accounts Committees.

 CAPAC Regional Workshop Series: Pacific - Suva, Fiji, 19 - 21 February 2019